 You don’t want a penetration tester with multiple charges against them dealing with your sensitive data.
 Look for a penetration testing company that carefully screens the new members of their team before hiring.

 10. Will you help me fix my vulnerabilities?

 In addition to finding vulnerabilities, you want a penetration testing company that will help you achieve your security goals–that is, fixing those vulnerabilities and closing holes in your security.
 As you’re looking for a penetration tester, be sure to ask how they will help handle fixing your vulnerabilities, whether through advice or through the services they provide.
 Many security providers, especially as security companies make the move to larger companies, do not offer just penetration testing services.
 They will also handle part of the remediation, providing some of the security solutions that will help protect your business.
 This all-in-one solution can make it easier to protect your business.

 When you’re ready to hire a penetration tester, make sure you’re asking the right questions.
-By including these ten questions as part of your pre-hiring interview, you can increase the odds that you will find the right tester for your company.
+By including these ten questions as part of your screening process, you can increase the odds that you will find the right provider for your company.